Supervisory Board Report.

-In the fiscal year under review, the Supervisory Board of Wincor Nixdorf AG discharged its duties in accordance with statutory requirements, the German Corporate Governance Code, and the Company’s Articles of Association.
-First and foremost, this task involved advising and monitoring the Board of Directors on a regular basis in matters concerning the strategic direction and management of the Group.
+In the fiscal year under review the Supervisory Board of Wincor Nixdorf AG discharged its duties in accordance with statutory requirements, the German Corporate Governance Code, and the Company's Articles of Association.
+First and foremost, this task involved advising and monitoring the Board of Directors on a regular basis with regard to the strategic positioning and management of the Company.
 This collaboration was characterized by the fact that all decisions of fundamental importance to Wincor Nixdorf AG and its Group companies were agreed directly with the Supervisory Board.
-Receiving comprehensive information on a regular and timely basis in the form of verbal and written reports, the Supervisory Board was informed by the Board of Directors on all material issues relating to the corporate planning, strategic direction and development, business performance, and state of the Group, including risks and risk management.
+Receiving comprehensive information on a regular and timely basis in the form of verbal and written reports, the Supervisory Board was instructed by the Board of Directors on all material issues relating to the corporate planning, strategic direction and development, business performance, and state of the Group, including risks and risk management.
 All business matters of importance to the Company were discussed by the Supervisory Board on the basis of reports furnished by the Board of Directors.

 The Supervisory Board is supported in its duties by four committees established by this body.
 These committees are responsible for preparing the ground for Supervisory Board resolutions and examining issues subsequently to be addressed in plenary sessions.
 Furthermore, the Supervisory Board has delegated decision-making authority to the committees within specific areas.

 With the exception of the Audit Committee, which was chaired from January 25 to September 30, 2016, by the then member of the Supervisory Board Hans-Ulrich Holdenried and has been chaired as from October 1, 2016, by Supervisory Board member Dr. Dieter Düsedau, the respective committees are presided over by the Chairman of the Supervisory Board.

-The Audit Committee convened on three occasions during the fiscal year under review.
-The main focus of its work was on examining the annual accounts and Group financial statements of Wincor Nixdorf AG and the budget for fiscal 2011/2012.
-Other issues addressed were the Company’s risk report and risk management policy, reporting by Internal Audit, and the status and further expansion of the Compliance Management System.
+The Audit Committee convened on two occasions during the fiscal year under review.
+The main focus of its work was on examining the annual accounts and consolidated financial statements of Wincor Nixdorf AG.
+Other issues addressed were the Company's risk report and risk management policy, reporting by Internal Audit, and the status and further expansion of the Compliance Management System.
 In addition, it monitored the proper execution of tendering procedures for the appointment of the auditor and Group auditor in respect of fiscal 2016/2017 and issued a recommendation to the Supervisory Board in support of the latter's reasoned proposal to the Annual General Meeting regarding the engagement of an auditor.

-There was again no need to convene the Mediation Committee during the fiscal year just ended.
+The Mediation Committee did not have to be convened during the fiscal year just ended.

-With regard to Corporate Governance, this Annual Report contains a separate section with a report by the Board of Directors, issued also on behalf of the Supervisory Board – outlines details relating to corporate governance at Wincor Nixdorf; this report has been published on the Company's website.
-On November 23, 2011, the Board of Directors and the Supervisory Board issued an updated Declaration of Conformity (Glossary) pursuant to Section 161 of the German Stock Corporation Act (AktG) and made the declaration, along with details of non-conformity, permanently available to shareholders on the Company website.
+In accordance with Section 3.10 of the German Corporate Governance Code, a separate report has been compiled in which the Board of Directors – also on behalf of the Supervisory Board – outlines details relating to corporate governance at Wincor Nixdorf; this report has been published on the Company's website.
+On November 23, 2016, the Board of Directors and the Supervisory Board issued an updated Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act (Aktiengesetz – AktG) and made the declaration, along with details of non-compliance, permanently available to shareholders on the Company website.

-On January 24, 2011, the Annual General Meeting appointed the accountancy firm KPMG AG (Bielefeld), as auditor of the accounts.
-The Group financial statements for the fiscal year 2010/2011, prepared in accordance with IFRS under the provisions of Section 315 a of the German Commercial Code (Handelsgesetzbuch – HGB) and IFRS (Glossary) , including an additional Group management report, have been audited by KPMG and given an unqualified audit opinion.
-This also applies to the separate annual accounts and management report of Wincor Nixdorf AG for the fiscal year 2010/2011, which were prepared on the basis of German accounting regulations.
+On January 25, 2016, the Annual General Meeting appointed the accountancy firm KPMG AG Wirtschaftsprüfungsgesellschaft, Bielefeld, as auditor of the accounts.
+The Group financial statements for the fiscal year 2015/2016, prepared in accordance with IFRS under the provisions of Section 315 a of the German Commercial Code (Handelsgesetzbuch – HGB), including a Group management report, have been audited by KPMG and given an unqualified audit opinion.
+This also applies to the separate annual accounts and management report of Wincor Nixdorf AG for the fiscal year 2015/2016, which were prepared on the basis of German accounting regulations.

-The Supervisory Board also discussed the proposal for the appropriation of profit and the dividend policy with the Board of Directors.
-With due regard for the Company’s solid financial situation and the expectations of both shareholders and the capital markets, the Supervisory Board gave its unqualified approval to the proposal of the Board of Directors.
+The Supervisory Board also discussed the proposal for the appropriation of profit and the dividend policy with the Board of Directors, giving its unqualified approval to the proposal of the Board of Directors.

 Composition of the Supervisory Board.

-In accordance with Section 7 of the Company’s Articles of Association, the Supervisory Board consists of six shareholder representatives and six employee representatives.
+In accordance with Section 7 of the Company's Articles of Association, the Supervisory Board consists of six shareholder representatives and six employee representatives.
 No conflicts of interest occurred within the Supervisory Board during the period under review.
 The terms of office of Zvezdana Seeger, Prof. Dr. Achim Bachem, and Hans-Ulrich Holdenried expired upon resignation from the Supervisory Board effective from the end of September 30, 2016.
-The terms of office of the Supervisory Board members Elizabeth C. Radigan, Andreas W. Mattes, and Christopher A. Chapman, who were newly elected by the Extraordinary General Meeting of September 26, 2016, are scheduled to end as of the Company's Annual General Meeting responsible for approving the actions of the members of the Supervisory Board for fiscal 2012/2013.
-The term of office of the six employee representatives and of Dr. Julia Barth, as well as the term of office of the signatory of this document, are due to expire at the end of the Annual General Meeting responsible for adopting a motion on the approval of their actions for fiscal 2019/2020.
+The terms of office of the Supervisory Board members Elizabeth C. Radigan, Andreas W. Mattes, and Christopher A. Chapman, who were newly elected by the Extraordinary General Meeting of September 26, 2016, are scheduled to end as of the Company's Annual General Meeting responsible for approving the actions of the members of the Supervisory Board for fiscal 2020/2021.
+The terms of office of the six employee representatives and of Dr. Julia Barth, as well as the term of office of the signatory of this document, are due to expire at the end of the Annual General Meeting responsible for adopting a motion on the approval of their actions for fiscal 2019/2020.
 The term of office of Dr. Dieter Düsedau is due to end at the Annual General Meeting responsible for resolving a motion on the approval of his actions for the fiscal year 2017/2018.